JMccProgress/chef-web-docs/content/chef_compliance_phase.md

 <!-- markdownlint-enable blanks-around-fences -->

-## Chef Automate Backend Errors
+## Chef Automate Errors

-Chef Automate sets the `logstash` limit to 10% of the system memory automatically as part of the `automate-ctl reconfigure` command execution.
-You have reached the java heap size(`-Xmx`) limit of `logstash` if a Chef InSpec report does not become available in Chef Automate and this error is in the `logstash` logs:
+Chef Automate sets the `logstash` limit to 10% of the system memory as part of the `automate-ctl reconfigure` command execution.
+If you exceed the java heap size(`-Xmx`) limit, then you will see:

+ 1. A Chef InSpec report is unavailable in Chef Automate
+ 1. This error in the `logstash` logs:

 ```text
 /var/log/delivery/logstash/current